vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/AlphaFold_models/README.txt

 --------------------------------
 collected_models_top_DockQ.csv
 ---------------------------------
-Extradata for collected_models_top_DockQ.tar.gz.
+Data file for collected_models_top_DockQ.
 Contains a row for each target (incl.
 4 which could not be modelled in AF-Multimer and 2 which failed in DockQ) with following columns:
 - pdb_id: identifies dimer target
 - is_levy: distinguishes between QSalign set (True) and ProtCID set (False)
 - is_physio: True/False if phys./non-phys.